 When the Crimean War broke out in 1853, Aivazovsky painted from the beseiged fortress of Sevastopol, although he still found opportunity to show its beauty in his Crimean Coast by Moonlight (1853).

 View of Constantinople and the Bosphorus (1856) is one of many views that he made of this great city (now known as Istanbul, of course), which he visited on many occasions.

 Best-known for his thousands of marine views, Aivazovsky went deeper inland for his Broad Landscape with Settlers (1856).
-This shows the steppe of Izumskaya, now on the border between Russia and the Ukraine, where ‘salt farmers’ are seen migrating from the crowded lands of the Crimea into the interior of Russia.
+This shows the steppe of Izumskaya, now on the border between Russia and Ukraine, where ‘salt farmers’ are seen migrating from the crowded lands of Crimea into the interior of Russia.